hidden feature of chrome

 If you don't, you can grab Chrome on Google Play.

-Next, type chrome://flags in the address bar.
+address bar.
 This will open Chrome's flags

 page with a warning that says "Careful, these experiments may bite."
 Now,